Sofia9565407/Assignment/6th/README.md

   The "Table created by JSON-database" please click here: http://dev-my-1st-pantheon-site.pantheonsite.io/lesson5/json-database.php

-The other one used new data:
+The second one used new data:
 =============
   The "Table View" please click here: http://dev-my-1st-pantheon-site.pantheonsite.io/shopping-address#overlay-context=